BobWritesCode/server-directory-website/README.md

 </script>
 ```

-If the above script you can nominate a style sheet to implement your own styling to the tinyMCE widget, as the site uses a dark background I have made the text color white
+If the above script you can nominate a style sheet to implement your own styling to the tinyMCE widget, as the site uses a dark background, I have made the text colour white.

 ```css
 body {